saakeeb/nazmus-simple-blog/content/pages/posts/fox-village-in-japan.md

 excerpt: >-
   React uses javascript library to create efficient user interfaces of web application in effective way.
 It helps us to compose small pieces of code from complex UIs.
-It’ll update the...
+It’ll update the right component when data changes and allow us to create fast and simple web application.
+First of all you’ve to install...
 date: '2020-04-28'
 thumb_img_path: /images/1_APxIYY2fRfOSXoOLWsNvPw.png
 thumb_img_alt: create react app